k-droscova/lifeisskillapp/CONTRIBUTING.md

 - Follow the **Swift best practices** and **Apple Human Interface Guidelines**.
 - Keep your code clean, modular, and easy to understand.
 - Write descriptive commit messages.
-- Ensure any UI changes match the design and are responsive across different devices.
+- Ensure any UI changes match the design and are responsive across different devices (we support both iPhones and iPads with iOS version 16.0 and above)

 ---